1. Second-order Cybernetics and Confronting Paradox

 When we consider communicating systems it is important to consider the manner in which a system links signals and activities, and also the manner in which a system changes this structure.
 As we extend more broadly into our environment, we collect novel streams of information, but these information streams are only meaningful in terms of their ‘allowances’.
 Further, our actions become meaningless if we cannot perceive their change; This is the challenge of complexity; which requires alternative management techniques.

 Imagine communicating something ‘REALLY IMPORTANT’ to an audience.
 This message gains meaning to the extent that the audience can act on it; participate with it, and is empowered to make change.
 If you consider the actions which your audience can take, you invite them to have a conversation; to make meaning.
+This action might mean shifting priorities, making a decision about which product to purchase, getting involved with a campaign, or identifying with a particular group, for example.

 Imagine providing many opportunities for your audience to take action.
 How closely aligned are these actions, with the signals you have embedded?
 How can you effectively plant the triggers for action and keep your audience engaged?
 Eg. make sure you ring the bell at meal time, consistently; to link your signal, your symbol, with their action.